MOMIND/MOMIND/README.md

 # MOMIND
-A free, beautiful and leightweight mind map app for isntant collaboration in Meteor and React.
+A free, beautiful and leightweight mind map app for instant collaboration in Meteor, React, jQuery and SASS using ES6/7 and modules.
-*Uses ES6/7 Style*

 ## Use